The Essential Histogram: Computational details

-In this section we consider the computation of the (relaxed) essential histogram defined in~\eqref{eq:adj_ess_hist}.
-As argued in Section~\ref{subAlg}, it can be computed by an accelerated dynamic programming algorithm.
+Now we consider the computation of the (relaxed) essential histogram defined in~\eqref{eq:adj_ess_hist}.
+As argued in \S\ref{subAlg}, it can be computed by an accelerated dynamic programming algorithm.
 The idea of designing such an algorithm follows from \cite{FrMuSi14}, but the constraint that the solution should be a histogram introduces an additional difficulty.

-For simplicity we always assume that the data is increasingly ordered, i.e., $X_i = X_{(i)}$, for $i =1,\ldots, n$.
-Otherwise, the data can be sorted in $O(n \log n)$ computation time.
-For each $I$ in $\JJ$ (defined in \eqref{eqJJ}), the corresponding local constraint in $\tilde C_n(\alpha)$ in \eqref{eq:tldCn} leads to simply an interval, namely,
+{ For notation simplicity, we consider the case that there is no ties in the data, otherwise it is sufficient to treat only distinct observations as the candidate locations of breakpoints, and the computation complexity will essentially depend on the number of distinct samples.} Since the data can be sorted in $O(n \log n)$ computation time, we simply assume $X_i = X_{(i)}$, for $i =1,\ldots, n$.
+For every interval $I$ in $\JJ$, defined in \eqref{eqJJ}, the corresponding local constraint in $\tilde C_n(\alpha)$ in \eqref{eq:tldCn} leads to simply an interval, namely,

 Here $l_I$ and $u_I$ are roots of a smooth nonlinear equation, which can be computed in $O(1)$ time by standard algorithms, such as quasi-Newton methods~\citep[see e.g.][]{NoWr06}.
 For ease of exposition, we introduce the notation, for every $I \in \JJ$ and $\mu \in \R$